Travel n Tour

 Texas Boating License Requirements

-Texas requires a boating license if you are going to operate a vessel of more than 15 feet.
-This means that even if you only plan to take your boat out for fun on the lake, you will need to get a Texas boating license.
-A Texas boating license differs from a general boating license, which is usually only required if you are planning to operate a vessel of more than 20 feet.
-A general boating license allows you to operate a boat in any body of water, but you must have a Texas boating license to use a vessel over 15 feet.
+Texas requires a boating license if you operate a vessel of more than 15 feet.
+You must get a Texas boating license even if you only plan to take your boat out for fun on the lake.
+A Texas boating license differs from a general boating license, which is usually only required if you plan to operate a vessel of more than 20 feet.
+A general boating license allows you to run a boat in any body of water, but you must have a Texas boating license to use a vessel over 15 feet.

 Registration Requirements for Boats

 Boating is a fun and relaxing activity, but it is expensive.
 You must pay for the pleasure of enjoying it.
 A boat is a big investment.
-You can buy a boat by acknowledging it, but you can also pay for it with your life.
+You can buy a boat by acknowledging it and paying for it with your life.

 Texas Recreational Boating License Requirements